 As part of NQF's commitment to transparency, both NQF members and interested members of the public can submit comments on the standing committee's recommendations through the NQF website.
 In place of two separate public commenting periods (14-day pre-meeting commenting and 30-day post-meeting commenting), NQF will have one continuous public commenting period.
-This commenting period will span 12 weeks to allow adequate time for the public and NQF member commenting.
+This commenting period will span at least 12 weeks to allow adequate time for the public and NQF member commenting.
 The commenting period would open approximately three weeks prior to the committee evaluation meeting and close 30 days after NQF posts the draft technical report on the NQF website.
-NQF will include all comments received at least one week prior to the committee evaluation meeting into the committee materials for discussion during the meeting.
+NQF will include all pre-evaluation comments received at least one week prior to the committee evaluation meeting into the committee materials for discussion during the meeting.
 NQF will ensure the measure steward/developer receives the submitted comments in a timely manner to prepare for the committee evaluation meeting.
-Measure steward/developers are not required to provide written responses to the comments received prior to the measure evaluation meeting.
+Measure stewards/developers are not required to provide written responses to the pre-evaluation comments received prior to the measure evaluation meeting.
 The committee will review any comments received after the committee evaluation meeting during the post-commenting period call.
-All submitted comments during this time will receive written responses from the standing committee, measure steward/developers, and/or NQF, as appropriate.
+All submitted comments during this time will receive written responses from the standing committee, measure stewards/developers, and/or NQF, as appropriate.
 The standing committee may revise its recommendations in response to a specific comment or series of comments submitted during this phase of the process.

 As part of this process, Kaizen participants recommended that NQF membership voting should no longer be a separate 15-day voting period.
 NQF members would have the opportunity to express their support ('Support' or 'Do Not Support') for each measure to inform the committee's recommendations.
-If desired, members can change their support decision at any time during the public commenting period.
-This earlier and more continuous expression of support/non-support from NQF members will promote membership engagement in the endorsement process.
-In order to implement this proposed change, approval is required from NQF's Governance Committee and Board of Directors.
+This opportunity to express support/non-support from NQF members will promote membership engagement in the endorsement process.
+NQF is continuing to discuss the feasibility and timing of this proposed change, which may require approval from NQF's Governance Committee and Board of Directors.
 Depending on the outcome of this initiative, NQF could potentially implement this recommendation at a later time.